-Can smoke and soot in diesel engine exhaust be a factor in causing the death of human beings?
+Can smoke and soot in diesel engine exhaust play a role in the death of human beings?

 Holocaust deniers claim: